Hug and Hop: a discrete-time, non-reversible Markov chain Monte-Carlo algorithm: Empirical exploration of the efficiency of Hug

 \subsection{Optimal acceptance rate}

-We explore the relationship between the efficiency of Hug and the acceptance rate by taking a grid of values for $T = 1 , \ldots, 10$ and $B = 1 , \ldots, 10$ on some example models in dimensions 25, 50, 75 and 100.
-For each value of the tuple (Model, dimension, $B$, $T$), the following procedure was performed for $i=10,000$: (i) draw a value for $x_i$ directly from the target; (ii) apply Hug with parameters $B$, $T$ to obtain $x_i'$; (iii) record $N_i = \norm{x_i' - x_i}$; (iv) record $A_i = \alpha(x_i', x_i)$.
+We explore the relationship between the efficiency of Hug and the acceptance rate by taking a grid of values for $T = 0.5, 1 \to 5$ and $B = 1 , \ldots, 20$ on some example models in dimensions 25, 50, 75 and 100.
+For each value of the tuple (Model, dimension, $B$, $T$), the following procedure was performed for $i=1 \to 10,000$: